fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ## Chapter 0 : Introduction

+- Course objectives
-- Course objectives & plan
+- Course plan
 - The story (course in a nutshell)
 - What is Digital ?
 - What is Corporate finance function ?